dobyming/testRN/README.md

 # Start React Native

 This Repository describes how to set up the React Native in expo.
+Also This Project's OS Env runs in Windows.

 ## Before start..